Analgesics

 All Studies Meta Analysis Recent:

-Comparative effectiveness of sotrovimab versus no treatment in non-hospitalised high-risk patients with COVID-19 in North West London: a retrospective cohort study using the Discover dataset
+Comparative effectiveness of sotrovimab versus no treatment in non-hospitalised high-risk COVID-19 patients in north west London: a retrospective cohort study

 Jul 2023